KrisCholakov02/SC4061-Lab-1/README.md

    - MATLAB with the **Image Processing Toolbox** installed.
 If the toolbox is not installed, you can install it via MATLAB's Add-On Explorer.

 2. **Steps**:
-   - Clone this repository to your local machine.
-     ```bash
-     git clone <repository_url>
-     ```
-   - Open MATLAB and navigate to the directory where the cloned repository is located.
    - Open the `lab1_code.m` script in MATLAB.
    - Ensure that all the image paths in the script are correct (they should point to the `images/` folder).
    - Run the script section by section to perform each experiment or run the entire script at once by typing: